 Who doesn’t love a treasure hunt?
 Geocaching is the modern name for finding exactly where “X” marks the spot.
 Handheld GPS devices have come down in price, making geocaching a great family activity.

 Bring on the water!
 Summertime temps call for H2O and we love tubing at Waid Park in Rocky Mount as a cheap option.
-Waid Park is a free public park and you can grab an inner-tube there for just $5 per tube for the day.
+Waid Park is a free public park and you can grab an inner-tube there for just $5 per tube for the day on the weekend during the summer season.
 After a nice soak and float, savor something awesome at The Hub Restaurant or Kupkakery.
 Nom!

 If you make your own way to an enjoyable, budget-friendly weekend getaway but need or want a few more options for cheap dining, try one or more of these: